San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 25. What's a Vanguard Tour?

-A Vanguard Tour is a private showing window organized within Vanguard Properties to let the firm’s agents walk through a new listing, give feedback, and line up potential buyers even before full public or MLS exposure.
-This creates early buzz, helps refine pricing and presentation, and can surface interested buyers from within the brokerage’s network very quickly.
+A Vanguard Tour is a private showing window organized within Vanguard Properties to let the firm's agents walk through a new listing, give feedback, and line up potential buyers even before full public or MLS exposure.
+This creates early buzz, helps refine pricing and presentation, and can surface interested buyers from within the brokerage network quickly.

-In San Francisco, using a Vanguard Tour as part of your launch strategy is especially useful for high-demand neighborhoods or unique homes, because it gives you targeted, professional exposure and intel before you start accumulating public days on market.
-It is essentially a pre-MLS or early-MLS spotlight within one of the city’s larger, well-known broker networks.
+In San Francisco, using a Vanguard Tour as part of your launch is especially useful for high-demand neighborhoods or unique homes, because it gives you targeted, professional exposure and intel before you start accumulating public days on market.
+It is essentially a pre-MLS or early-MLS spotlight within one of the city's larger, well-known broker networks.

 26. What's the broker tour schedule?